camerahacks/lightroom-macro-pad/README.md

 ## 3D Printing

 Print the case in any material you choose.
 The bottom part is just pressure fit into the top piece using a 0.1mm tolerance.
 The bottom also has stand-offs for fitting the Pico.
 STL files can be found in the ```case``` folder.

+## Keycaps

+I'm using relegendable keycaps from X-keys (affiliate link: https://amzn.to/3gmbBYO) but you can use any keycap you'd like.
+I created a few icons so I can remember what each switch is mapped to.

 ## Wiring the Macro Pad